 Spider Animal Totem

-The Spider cleverly weaves the silk it produced into a fully functional web.
-Likewise, this means that one needs to ponder upon our life events and the effect of our choices in weaving our web of life.
-The Spider can serve as a warning; we must think about the effects of our choices, those that have been made, and those that one is currently planning.
-The best choice is one that will offer a solution to current problems.
-The spider’s appearance as a totem animal means that other people surrounding you must be considered when making plans.
+The spider’s appearance in our home means that other people surrounding you are considered a warning, to not trust people around you.
 A spider’s web is an important asset.
 One can see the efficiency as they use it for storage, egg incubation, and catching food.
 Throughout the course of life, the webs one makes for themselves can sometimes be a trap, entangled in a web of destruction.
 This animal calls for how we treat others, ourselves, and the events that happen simultaneously in our life.

 Spider shows up as a spirit guide when